cloudfoundry-samples/cloudfoundry-env/README.md

 ## CloudFoundry::Environment Methods

+* host - Return a string with the host ip address or nil if not running on cloud
 * port - Returns integer with port number
 * instance_index - Returns integer with instance index starting at 1
 * running_local? - returns `true` if the app is not running on a CloudFoundry instance